 Shops are usually open Monday to Friday 9am to 5pm.
 Many will open on Saturday mornings and the bigger malls, retail chains & supermarkets are open on Sundays.

 Petrol (gas) stations are often open 24 hours.
-They will all have diesel & water and some will have LPG.
+They will all have diesel, some will have water and LPG bottle exchange.

 Important Phone Numbers

 Police, Fire or Ambulance – dial 111 (no charge)

 International operator 0170